NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 ## Overview
 This project is for controlling our Air brakes system with the goal of making our rocket "hit" its target apogee.
+We have a Raspberry Pi 4 as the brains of our system which runs our code.
+It connects to a servo motor to control the extension of our air brakes and an [IMU](https://www.microstrain.com/inertial-sensors/3dm-cx5-25) (basically an altimeter, accelerometer, and gyroscope).
 The code follows the [finite state machine](https://www.tutorialspoint.com/design_pattern/state_pattern.htm) design pattern, using the [`AirbrakesContext`](https://github.com/NCSU-High-Powered-Rocketry-Club/AirbrakesV2/blob/main/airbrakes/airbrakes.py) to manage interactions between the states, hardware, logging, and data processing.

 <img alt="graph" src="https://github.com/user-attachments/assets/39cf0556-d388-458b-8668-64177506c9de" width="70%">